danielthga/DBMS_06/README.md

 > *Describe the result: how many open loans are there, and which member has
 > held a book the longest?*
+> There are two open loans and Lea Hartmann has held her book the longest.

 ---